-The Burning Question is a column that tackles some of the biggest questions in the intersection of science, technology, geopolitics and culture that shape the world as we know it.
-The column will soon be expanded into a newsletter, and you can subscribe for free here.
-Subscribers will receive updates from the column via email, Telegram.
+The Burning Question is a column that tackles some of the biggest questions in the intersection of science, technology, geopolitics and culture, shaping our world as we know it.
+The column will soon be expanded into a newsletter, and you can subscribe for updates here.
 Write to editor@theweek.in with comments, suggestions and questions.

-In mid-19th century, when the Cholera epidemic affected Britain, a common perception was that the disease was transmitted and spread by a "bad air" or "bad smells" from rotting organic matter.
-That was challenged by an anaesthetist John Snow, who, after mapping deaths from the disease, noticed clusters among families who depended on a specific public water pump on Broad Street.
-As it turned out, the water was polluted by sewage from a nearby cesspit—a common phenomenon under most homes at a time when proper sewer systems were a premium.
-In addition to helping 'flatten the curve', this led to a 180° degree turn in how the disease and its progression were analysed by the medical fraternity.
-Since the Cholera plague, the world has lived through multiple global viral outbreaks.
-The Russian flu was reported in 1889, the Spanish flu made its appearance in 1918, the Asian flu arrived in 1957, SARS came in 2002, Ebola in 2014, MERS in 2015, and COVID-19 in 2019.
+In mid-19th century, when the Cholera pandemic affected Britain, a common perception was that the disease was transmitted and spread by a ‘bad air’ or ‘bad smells’ from rotting organic matter.
+That was challenged by an anaesthesiologist John Snow, who, after mapping deaths from the disease, noticed clusters among families who depended on a specific public water pump on Broad Street.
+As it turns out, the water for the pump was polluted by sewage contaminated with cholera from a nearby cesspit—a common phenomenon under most homes at a time when proper sewer systems were a premium.
+Since Snow’s intervention, which 'flattened the curve' of Cholera, epidemiological and mathematical modelling of pandemics have come a long way.

-Before getting deeper into the SUTRA model, a short primer on the evolution of modelling through the years is in order.
-At first, there were statistical simulations like the Gaussian distribution curve, where available data is fit into the function.
+There are statistical simulations like the Gaussian distribution curve.
 Here, an exponential surge in infections at the start of the pandemic will be followed by a peak, and then a period of decay when state intervention, (acquired/induced) immunity, and other factors, all start playing their roles.
+There are three main parameters in this specific model—X represents the peak of the infections, Y marks the time (chronological representation) of the peak, and Z signifies the duration of the pandemic.

-Gaussian curves by-and-large fit the coronavirus outbreak models across the globe, at least in early stages before variants started appearing.
-The limitations of such a model become apparent when we take into account its predictive capacity—when it comes to foretelling the trajectory of the pandemic, so that policies can be crafted around those approximations, the Gaussian model falls short.
+Gaussian curves by-and-large fit the virus outbreak models across the globe, at least in early stages before variants started appearing.
+The limitations of such models become apparent when we take into account its predictive capacity—when it comes to foretelling the trajectory of the pandemic, so that policies can be crafted around those approximations, the Gaussian model falls short.

-Then came mechanistic simulations (with good performance stats when it comes to predicting respiratory outbreaks like SARS and MERS), the most popular being the Kermack-McKendrick SIR model that evolved around the time of the Spanish flu—from 1918 to 1920.
+However, there are numerous other, more sophisticated simulations.
+One of the most popular in the mechanistic category is the Cormack-McKendrick SIR model, evolved around the time the Spanish flu struck—from 1918 to 1920.
 SIR divides the population into three categories.
 First, there is the susceptible population (those at risk), denoted as S(t) at any point of time t.
 There is the infected populace (I), who are carriers of the disease and can infect the susceptible, and the removed (R), who have developed immunity to the disease (by whatever means) or died.
-The S category decays over time into I, and then into R.

-Two major parameters are involved in this model—β (beta) and γ (gamma). β is the probability of fresh infection arising out of contact between an infected and a susceptible person, thus deciding the velocity of movement from the S to the I category, and γ decides the rate at which infected persons move to the R category.
+Two major parameters are involved in this model—β (beta) and γ (gamma)—which decide the rate at which the susceptible population decays into infected, and further, removed categories. β is the probability of fresh infection arising out of contact between an infected and a susceptible person, and γ decides the rate at which infected persons move to the removed category.

-As further disease outbreaks arose, the SIR model was revised.
-When the Malaria epidemic struck, an exposed (E) category was added to the model—resulting in SEIR—to account for the gestation period, where the person was infected but not passing the infection to others.
+As further epidemics arose, the SIR model was revised.
+When Malaria epidemic struck, an exposed (E) category was added to the model—resulting in SEIR—to account for the gestation period (where the person was infected), but not passing the infection to others.

 In further years, models like SAIR were developed, to account for possible asymptomatic spreaders.
 The mechanistic models then evolved into structured metapopulation models, which captured how different demographics mix across populations, and further into agent-based network models.